 Quick Answer

-Construction professionals should know key financial ratios such as the current ratio, quick ratio, debt-to-equity ratio, gross profit margin, and return on assets.
-These ratios help assess project viability, liquidity, profitability, and financial health, which are essential for managing budgets, resources, and risks effectively in the construction industry.
+Construction professionals need to know financial ratios like the current ratio, quick ratio, debt-to-equity ratio, gross profit margin, and return on assets.
+These ratios give a quick picture of cash flow, project health, profitability, and risk.
+Using them helps you manage budgets and keep projects running smoothly.

 Current Ratio